SETC works to close the digital divide in the Boston area by providing opportunity to learn, use, and understand technology.

 -Dr. Millner, Professor at Franklin W. Olin College of Engineering

 SETC was founded in 1997 by Civil Rights Leader Mel King to expand access to technology in Boston communities.
 It was a partnership with Tent City and MIT.
-In 2003, SETC worked with MIT's Center for Bits and Atoms to bring a their work to SETC.
-This lead to the "Fab Lab".
+In 2003, SETC worked with MIT's Center for Bits and Atoms to bring digital fabrication to SETC.
+This led to the first "Fab Lab"

 Your donation to the South End Technology Center helps bridge the digital divide by providing free technology education to underserved communities.
 With your support, we equip individuals—young and old—with the skills they need to succeed in an increasingly digital world.
 From coding and digital design to hands-on fabrication in our Fab Lab, SETC empowers people to become creators, not just consumers, of technology.
 Every contribution fuels access to knowledge, innovation, and opportunity.
 Join us in making technology education accessible for all—donate today!